Skip to main content

 You feel it as a subtle shift, a change in the way your body responds to exercise, a newfound difficulty in maintaining lean mass, or a persistent sense of fatigue that sleep doesn’t seem to resolve.
 These experiences are valid and deeply personal, and they often point toward the intricate world of your endocrine system.

-Your body communicates through a complex language of hormones, and one of its most vital dialects is spoken by human (HGH).
+Your body communicates through a complex language of hormones, and one of its most vital dialects is spoken by human growth hormone (HGH).
 Understanding this molecule is the first step toward reclaiming a sense of vitality that may feel diminished.

 HGH, or somatotropin, is a protein hormone synthesized and secreted by the pituitary gland, a small, pea-sized structure at the base of your brain.
 Its primary role during childhood and adolescence is to stimulate growth, as its name suggests.
 In adulthood, its function transforms into one of maintenance and optimization.